When and where should you get your child’s ears pierced?

 Mall or Tattoo Shop?

 I have been grappling with this question forever.
 Truthfully, I was hoping my daughter would ride the “Unique Railway” and resist the temptation for ear candy until she at least had her driving permit.
 Let me be completely clear, I have nothing wrong with children getting their ears pierced at any age; however, I do have certain reserves with my own child for different reasons.

 For starters, she swims almost every day and I was concerned about the swim cap and goggles interfering during the healing process.
 Second, many of my family members have had aversions to earrings whether it be infections or allergies, and let’s face it, the aftercare healing is important and I did not want to have to battle this on a daily basis.

 And third, whichever way you look at it, ear-piercing is body modification.
 Sure it’s the most widely accepted, but it was a decision I wanted my daughter to make for herself when she was ready.
 You could say this was the first major decision she has made regarding her body and the result is permanent.
 That’s big.

-Have I mentioned I really don’t want her to do this?
+I really don’t want her to do this.

 But the biggest hurdle I faced as a parent was what I considered a motherly instinct thing.
 Each time we’d walk through the mall, I’d see a girl barely out of high school using one of those archaic ear-piercing guns on children as small as 3 or 4.
 I couldn’t help to think, “How and more importantly WHO trained these kids to properly measure, and evenly place the holes?”
 I came to find out, many of these “ear-piercing technicians” learn to pierce over one shift and must watch an instructional video.
 Wow.
 Just wow.
 And they are allowed to pierce cartilage as well.